HCL-Cloud-Native-Labs/SRE-Boilerplate/DynatraceSetup/DynatraceInstall.md

 Deploying Dynatrace on Kubernetes Cluster :
 ---------------------------------------------
+Dynatrace OneAgent is installed on a Kubernetes cluster using the DynaKube Operator.
+This means that the installation script first installs the required Custom Resources on the cluster, creates and starts a DynaKube Operator Pod and then instantiates a Dynatrace OneAgent Custom Resource Object.
+The script also creates a namespace on the cluster called "Dynatrace" which holds all the Dynatrace related objects.

+Dyntrace Operator works like a controller to make sure that the Dynatrace OneAgent Custom Resource (and supporting native objects like pods, services etc.) are all up and running as per the requied configuration.

+To install Dynatrace OneAgent follow the below steps :

 1. From the cluster console run the below command to get installation script:
 ```
 wget https://github.com/dynatrace/dynatrace-operator/releases/latest/download/install.sh -O install.sh